abetlen/llama-cpp-python/README.md

 #### JSON Schema Mode

-To constrain the response to a specific JSON Schema, you can use the `schema` property of the `response_format` argument.
+To constrain the response further to a specific JSON Schema add the schema to the `schema` property of the `response_format` argument.

 ```python
 >>> from llama_cpp import Llama